Coolidge in Pinal County, Arizona — The American Mountains (Southwest)

 Erected by National Park Service.

 Location.
 33° 0.123′ N, 111° 31.415′ W. Marker is in Coolidge, Arizona, in Pinal County.
 Marker is at the intersection of Arizona Route 87 and Arizona Route 287, on the right when traveling north on State Route 87.
+Marker is at a ramada and picnic table on the southeast corner.
 Touch for map.
-Marker is at a ramada and picnic table on the southeast corner.
 Marker is in this post office area: Coolidge AZ 85128, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Stephen Tyng Mather (approx. 0.9 miles away); Ghost Town of Adamsville (approx. 4.6 miles away); Granville H. Oury (approx. 6.8 miles away); Chas.
-D. Poston George-Brockway House (approx. 7.9 miles away); Florence High School (approx. 8 miles away); C.D.
+Stephen Tyng Mather (approx. 0.9 miles away); Ghost Town of Adamsville (approx. Granville H. Oury (approx. 6.8 miles away); Chas.
+D. Poston (approx. 7.6 miles away); George-Brockway House (approx. 7.9 miles away); Florence High School (approx. 8 miles away); C.D.
 Henry House (approx. 8 miles away); Tom Mix & Tony, Jr. (approx. 8.1 miles away).

 Also see . . .